The surprising city wildlife across the USA

 Moose in Anchorage, Alaska

 Alaska's largest city has 1,500 moose who regularly hold up traffic as they cross roads and even wander into front yards.
 In fact, there's very little chance of visiting the city and not spotting one.
-They're usually most active during the mornings and early evening.
+They're usually most active during the mornings and early evenings.
 The moose pictured here was snapped in Kincaid Park, not far from the airport.

 Kerry Delaney/Shutterstock